Robot-Specific Blocks#

 spin motor to position#

-The spin motor to position block spins the Arm Motor to a specific absolute position using the current motor velocity and motor position.
+The spin motor to position stack block spins a motor to a specific position.

 spin [ArmMotor v] to position [90] [degrees v] ▶